-Master's Degree Program in Tourism Management (International Programs) has a clear policy and criteria for admitting students to the program.
-It is in line with Maejo University's educational development plan for internationalization.
+Doctor of Philosophy Program in Tourism Management (International Programs) has a clear policy and criteria for admitting students to the program and is in line with Maejo University's educational development plan for internationalization.
 Public relations are widely performed and current.
-The program has an admission goal of at least two-fourths of the total international students.
+The program has an admission goal of at least two-fourths of the total number of foreign students.
 The program has established the process for accepting students as follows: